 Marketing/ Recruitment

-The contractor will use a combination of social media activity, mobilising of own and associates networks, engagement with VCSE and other intermediary organisations, public sector organisations, representation at events, fairs and meetings, info sessions, etc to engage and recruit eligible women to the programme.
+The contractor will use a combination of social media activity, mobilising of own and associates networks, engagement with VCSE and other intermediary organisations, public sector organisations, representation at events, fairs and meetings, info sessions, etc. to engage and recruit eligible women to the programme.

 A definition of what constitutes and eligible woman is currently being developed by the project partners and the contractor agrees to recruit in accordance with the definition as and when agreed by the partners.